Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-SharedPointer.md

   <li>Keep a count:</li>
   <ul>
     <li>When the count is 1 you are the last owner.</li>
     <li>This is a straightforward and logical technique.
 You have a shared counter that is incremented/decremented as SP instances take/release ownership of the pointer.
-The disadvantages are that you need dynamically allocated memory that must be managed, and in a threaded environment, you need to serialize accesses to counter.</li>
+The disadvantages are that you need dynamically allocated memory that must be managed, and in a threaded environment, you need to serialize accesses to the counter.</li>
   </ul>
   <li>Use a linked list of the owners:</li>
   <ul>